Find out how to use your cellphone in the UK & see the best UK SIM cards for visitors and new UK residents.

 The four cellular coverage providers utilise the following bands and frequencies in the UK:

 Alongside the four cellular coverage providers, there are a number of mobile virtual network operators (MVNOs).
 These MVNOs “piggyback” on signal from one of four cellular coverage providers.
-For instance, giffgaff uses coverage from the O2 (Telefonica) network.
-You’ll therefore get the same coverage on a giffgaff SIM card and on a O2 SIM card.
+For instance, giffgaff uses coverage from the O2 network and Lyca Mobile uses coverage from the EE network.

 If you’re unsure about the bands and frequencies supported on your cellphone, consult your handset manufacturer’s documentation or product specifications.
 For instance, you can see a list of 4G & 5G bands supported on the iPhone.